 What is agency theory?

 Agency theory has long been used to hold the cruise industry liable for the negligent hiring of employees.
-One infamous case involved a cruise line employee who raped a passenger while on shore.
+One infamous case involved a cruise line employee who raped a passenger while onshore.
 In Doe v.
 Celebrity Cruises, Inc., Celebrity Cruises (a subsidiary of Royal Caribbean) was held liable for the negligent hiring of an employee who raped a passenger.
-The court also held that sexual battery of a cruise ship passenger by crewman while on shore during scheduled port of call occurred within the scope of the carrier-passenger relationship, and thus the cruise line was strictly liable for the passenger’s injuries.
+The court also held that the sexual battery of a cruise ship passenger by crewman while onshore during the scheduled port of call occurred within the scope of the carrier-passenger relationship, and thus the cruise line was strictly liable for the passenger’s injuries.

 Proving agency requires a showing of all of the following:

 - Acknowledgment by the principal (cruise line) and the agent (excursion operator or ship medical staff) will act for it